lovit/clustering4docs/README_en.md

 This package is implementation of **Improving spherical k-means for document clustering: Fast initialization, sparse centroid projection, and efficient cluster labeling** (Kim et al., 2020).

-Cosine is more appropriate than Euclidean to measure the distance between two documents which are represented with high-dimensional (or sometimes, sparse) vectors.
+Cosine is more effective than Euclidean when measuring the distance between two high-dimensional (or sometimes, sparse) documents vectors.
-However, scikit-learn k-means package only provides Euclidean based k-means not yet.
+However, scikit-learn k-means package provides only Euclidean based k-means.
-In addition, labeling clusters is very helpful to interpret the clustering results.
+Additionally, labeling clusters can be very helpful for interpreting the clustering results.

 Spherical k-means works well both with sparse vector representation such as Bag-of-Words model or distributed representation such as Doc2Vec or other document embedding methods.
 In lower dimensional vector space, Silhouette score method is useful to define the number of clusters (`k`).
-However Silhouette score method does not works well anymore in high-dimensional vector space such as Bag-of-Words Models and Doc2Vec.
+However Silhouette score method does not work well in a high-dimensional vector space such as Bag-of-Words and Doc2Vec model space.
-One of heuristic methods to define the cluster numbers is to train k-means with large `k` first and then merge similar ones.
+One of the heuristic methods to define the number of clusters is to train k-means with large `k` first and subsequently merge similar ones.
-The heuristic method is also useful to prevent Uniform effect which is the phenomenon that the size of all clusters leads similar.
+This method is also useful for preventing the Uniform Effect, which causes the size of all clusters to be similar.

-`soyclustering` provides Spherical k-means (k-means which uses Cosine as distance metric) and keyword extraction based clustering labeling function.
+`soyclustering` provides Spherical k-means (k-means which uses Cosine distance as a distance metric) and keyword extraction-based clustering labeling function.
-And more, the function visualizing pairwise distances between centroids will help you to check whether redundant clusters exist and merging similar clusters does you to remove the redundant ones.
+Furthermore, the function for visualizing pairwise distances between centroids will help you to check whether redundant clusters exist, allowing you to remove redundant clusters by merging them.
-Also `soyclustering` provide fast initialization method which is proper to high-dimensional vector space.
+`soyclustering` also provides a fast initialization method that is effective in a high-dimensional vector space.
-The method initializes the k-means initial centroids as thousands of times when the data is large.
+When the size of the input data is large, the initialization method sets k to be 1000.

 > Add initialization comparison figure

 ## Usage

-토크나이징이 되어 있는 matrix market 형식의 파일을 읽습니다.
-Doc2Vec 과 같은 distributed representation 에 대해서도 spherical k-means 는 작동하지만, cluster labeling algorithm 은 bag-of-words model 에서만 작동합니다.
+You can read a matrix market file as follows.
+Note that the file must include tokenized outputs.
+Although the spherical k-means function can be used for inputs in distributed representation such as Doc2Vec, our cluster labeling algorithm works only for Bag-of-Words model.

 ```python
 from scipy.io import mmread
 x = mmread(mm_file).tocsr()
 ```

-구현된 spherical k-means 는 아래처럼 이용할 수 있습니다. init='similar_cut' 은 고차원 벡터에서 효율적으로 작동하는 initializer 입니다. 또한 centroid 의 sparsity 를 유지하기 위해 minimum_df 방법을 이용할 수 있습니다. 그 외의 interface 는 scikit-learn 의 k-means 와 동일합니다. fit_predict 를 통하여 군집화 결과의 labels 를 얻을 수 있습니다.
+Sperical k-means can be used as follows. init='similar_cut' indicates our initializer that is effective in a high-dimensional vector space.
+If you want to preserve the sparsity of the centroid vector, you can set minimum_df_factor.
+Other interfaces are similar to those of scikit-learn k-means function.
+With fit_predict, you can retrieve the labels from the clustering result.

 ```python
 from soyclustering import SphericalKMeans